Skip to main content

 How teams work

 When teams are enabled, agents and users are organized into teams.
 Each user can belong to multiple teams with different roles in each.
+Each team also has its own document library for files that should be shared within the team but not the whole workspace.

 User roles